The Anger Academy is the new training arm of the British Association of Anger Management (BAAM).

 On an international level, Mike has run anger management trainings in America, South Africa, Britain and Ireland.

-He has been responsible for setting up Anger Management conferences and creating a very public awareness of anger in our society through the media as well as the National Anger Awareness Week held once a year.
+He has been responsible for setting up Anger Management conferences and creating a very public awareness of anger in our society through the media as well as the National Anger Awareness Week held on the 1-7th December every year.

 Mike has been featured on a number of television documentaries including the Angriest Man in Britain, Monstrous Bosses and BBC2’s Inside Out as well as consulting on Red Mist II for LWT.